 - Traditionally, it is observed during the first three days of the month of Shawwal.
 On the morning of Eid, Muslims do a ritual called ghusl, wherein they cleanse their body and fit the best dress before morning prayers.

 - They greet each other with “Eid Mubarak”, which means “have a blessed Eid”.

 - Muslims gather in mosques and outdoor locations for communal prayers before visiting the graves of their loved ones.

 - In contrast to the calm and strict observance of fasting during Ramadan, Eid al-Fitr is celebrated with joy and festivities.
 Muslims believe that after Ramadan their sins are forgiven.
 Muslim families give donations to the poor, known as Zakat al-Fitr, or charity of fast-breaking.

-- Since it is a time of abundance after Ramadan, and children are given gifts called Eidi, which can be in the form of money, accessories, food and flowers.
+- Since it is a time of abundance after Ramadan, children are given gifts called Eidi, which can be in the form of money, accessories, food, and flowers.